Wanted: Artist with a Thing for Trees | The Highlands Current

 The Tree Advisory Board of the Village of Cold Spring may be hoping residents and visitors paraphrase Joyce Kilmer’s poem if their creative aspirations for a large dead tree near the pedestrian tunnel work out as planned.

-Jennifer Zwarich, who chairs the advisory board, received approval from the Village Board on Wednesday (Aug.
-6) to seek proposals from artists with a vision for transforming the doomed Norway Maple.
+Jennifer Zwarich, who chairs the board, received approval from the village on Aug.
+5 to seek proposals from artists with a vision for transforming the doomed Norway Maple.

 “We’ve been watching this tree for a long time,” she said.
 “It didn’t make it through last winter.”

-Zwarich said if the tree were removed, the advisory board doesn’t have the funds to excavate the extensive root ball.
+Zwarich said if the tree were removed, the advisory board wouldn’t have the funds to excavate the extensive root ball.
 So, the five-member volunteer panel brainstormed alternatives.

 “We thought we could do something uplifting,” Zwarich said.
 “Then came the idea of making this already dead tree into at least a temporary piece of art in a very prominent, visible spot.”